Vizemo/4883-PT-Marchesi/Assignments/P01/README.md

 ## Description

 - Choose a problem from Leetcode, Neetcode, Uva Online Judge, or any other source that you find a problem that would be interesting to discuss.
+- [LINK](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/12-P01) to the github instructions.
 - I chose REPLACEME

-- [LINK](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/12-P01) to the github instructions.
+### Files
 - The file chart below contains the documents for the assignment with short descriptions.
-- Underneath the file chart is code solution is displayed.
+- Underneath the file chart the code solution is displayed.

-### Files

 |   #   | Files    | Description                      |
 | :---: | -------- | -------------------------------- |